 To facilitate your understanding of the processing activities carried out by the above mentioned subjects as Controllers or Joint Controllers, we have prepared this document explaining which processing activities are carried out autonomously by each company.

+Please consider that said processing activities are not intended for minors and the Data Controllers do not knowingly collect or solicit personal data from anyone under the age of 16.
+If you are less than 16 years old, please refrain from provide any personal data.

 2. WHAT PERSONAL DATA WE PROCESS